shopsys/shopsys/docs/installation/installation-using-docker-linux.md

 cd project-base
 ```

-*Notes:*
+!!! note "Notes"

-- *The `--no-install` option disables installation of the vendors - this will be done later in the Docker container.*
+    - The `--no-install` option disables installation of the vendors - this will be done later in the Docker container
-- *The `--keep-vcs` option initializes GIT repository in your project folder that is needed for diff commands of the application build and keeps the GIT history of `shopsys/project-base`.*
+    - The `--keep-vcs` option initializes GIT repository in your project folder that is needed for diff commands of the application build and keeps the GIT history of `shopsys/project-base`

 ### 2.1 Use install script
 In case you want to start demo of the app as fast as possible, you can now execute install script.